HitSisOnline/FlashLearn/README.md

 ## Development Timeline

+Started this as a class project in October 2024, then kept improving it:
-- **Oct 2024**: Initial single-file prototype with basic CRUD operations
+- **Oct 2024**: Initial prototype for web dev coursework
-- **Oct 2024**: Refactored to separate CSS/JS files, improved responsive design
-- **Nov 2024**: Added localStorage persistence and data migration
+- **Nov 2024**: Added persistence and study features during semester break
-- **Nov 2024**: Implemented study mode with progress tracking
-- **Dec 2024**: Added deck organization system for subject separation
-- **Dec 2024**: Final polish with keyboard shortcuts and enhanced mobile support
+- **Dec 2024**: Final touches while learning more CSS/JS patterns

+## What I Learned
+Building this taught me vanilla JavaScript fundamentals, localStorage APIs, and responsive design.
+The biggest challenge was figuring out the deck filtering logic - took me way longer than expected!

-## Known Issues
+## Known Issues & Notes

-- Safari may show minor visual glitches during card flip animations
+- **Safari Card Flips**: Safari sometimes has weird flip animations (need to investigate CSS transforms)
+- **Deck Deletion**: ⚠️ Deleting a deck permanently removes ALL cards in that deck - no undo!
+- **Default Deck**: The "Default Deck" cannot be deleted (it's needed for the app to work)
+- **Storage Limit**: Browser localStorage has size limits (~5-10MB typically)
 - No search or filtering capabilities yet
 - Limited to single browser/device (no cloud sync)
-- Deck rename/delete functionality not yet implemented

 ## Future Enhancements